axvr/archive/2025/atria/wiki/rationale/hosted.md

 \* Tooling = effective profilers, decompilers, micro-benchmarking tools, etc.

-Of these, the JVM and CLR are likely the best suited for Cella, but let's explore the available options further...
+Of these, the JVM and CLR are likely the best suited for Atria, but let's explore the available options further...